 FTSE Russell, the European Public Real Estate Association (EPRA) and the National Association of Real Estate Investment Trusts (Nareit) – proposed clarifications to the calculation of eligible EBITDA to Appendix 7 of the Ground Rules of the FTSE EPRA Nareit Global Real Estate Index Series.
-These clarifications reflect current operational practice and do not affect the composition of the indexes.
+These clarifications reflected operational practice and did not affect the composition of the indexes.

 Note F – Where General and Administrative, Corporate, Overhead or other operating expenses are not clearly allocated to any of the reporting segments in the annual report, the model considers a proportionate allocation based on the revenue breakdown of the different operating segments.